chippyash/Strong-Type/README.md

     $c = ComplexTypeFactory::create(2.4, new IntType(-6));
     $c = ComplexTypeFactory::create(2, -61.78);
     $c = ComplexTypeFactory::create(new FloatType(2), -61.78);
-    //i.e. any pair of numeric, intType or FloatType values can be used to create
+    //i.e. any pair of numeric, intType, FloatType or RationalType values can be used to create
     //a complex type via the factory
 </pre>